mila/spadl/README.rst

 SPADL - Sane Python adapter to DbgLog
 =====================================

+**This project is archived.
+It is no longer updated or maintained.**

 This package provides a standard logging handler which writes log records to `DbgLog`_.